The Authenticity Gap in Human Evaluation: Causes of Misrepresentation

 The Likert scale is ordinal: an outcome with a higher score is preferred to one with a lower score, but the distance between the points is not significant.
 In contrast, the intervals \textit{are} significant in cardinal utility.
 Averaging Likert ratings to estimate cardinal utility thus assumes that the annotator has perceived the distance between each point to be the same, which is impossible to verify.
 At best, annotators can be steered into an interval-based interpretation through careful wording of the question, but there is no guarantee that they will interpret the distances as intended.
 In a survey of the NLG literature, \citet{amidei2019use} found that 31 of 38 papers using Likert scales took an interval-based interpretation of them, but only 1 paper provided justification for this interpretation.

 This problem is not solved by normalization methods such as $z$-scoring, as they do not work when the interval widths are asymmetric (e.g., the annotator might perceive the jump between 1-to-2 to be larger than the jump from 2-to-3 on a 3-point scale).
 This is not a novel observation either; there is extensive work on the limitations of averaging over Likert ratings \citep{jamieson2004likert,sullivan2013analyzing,pimentel2019some}.
-Even early shared tasks for NLG expressed this very concern and used continuous scales instead \cite{gatt2009introducing}.
-Past empirical work, both in NLG and psychology, also found annotators strongly preferred continuous scales to discrete scales, as they permitted more nuanced judgments \citep{svensson2000comparison,belz2011discrete}.
+Even early shared tasks for NLG expressed this concern and used continuous scales instead \cite{gatt2009introducing}.

 \begin{remark}[\textbf{Biased Estimation}] Averaging Likert ratings can be a biased estimator of the expected utility, potentially reversing the direction of the true preference over two NLG systems. \end{remark}